FRRouting/frr/doc/user/pbr.rst

    When a incoming packet matches the destination port specified, take the packet and forward according to the nexthops specified.

-.. clicmd:: match ip-protocol [tcp|udp]
+.. clicmd:: match ip-protocol PROTOCOL

    When a incoming packet matches the specified ip protocol, take the packet and forward according to the nexthops specified.
+Protocols are queried from the protocols database (`/etc/protocols`; see `man 5 protocols`).

 .. clicmd:: match mark (1-4294967295)